 The Jack Kirby Museum website indicates that the King himself was tapped to work on a Gigantor comic around the same time the Shogun Warriors comics were released.
 The article notes that plans feel through, and I couldn’t find any other sources than this on a Gigantor comic from Marvel.

-Similarly to Astro Boy, in 1987 Speed Racer, another classic anime, was adapted into a western comic by Now!
+Similarly to Astro Boy, in 1987 Speed Racer, another classic anime, was adapted into a comic by Now!
 Comics.
-The book ran from 1987 to 1990 and even outlasted Astro Boy book, with an Astro Boy back-up story being featured in Speed Racer #17 after it’s cancellation.
+The book ran from 1987 to 1990 and even outlasted the Astro Boy book, with an Astro Boy back-up story being featured in Speed Racer #17 after it’s cancellation.

 While Toren Smith left early, he and Adam Warren were some of the earliest manga-influenced artists found in Western comics.
-Toren Smith at the time was known for Ninja High School, whereas Adam Warren is a little more relevant today due to his Empowered book.
+Toren Smith at the time was known for Ninja High School, whereas Adam Warren is a little more relevant today due to his Empowered superhero comic.
 Adam Warren also worked on Bubblegum Crisis: Grand Mal for Dark Horse in 1995.
 Dirty Pair led to a long run, from 1988 to 2002: fourteen years of Adam Warren art evolution and original English manga.

 While there isn’t a ton of Western comics adapting these Japanese properties, I’d like to think that the crossover between East and West when it comes to comics is a part of the future.
-There are other things I likely overlooked, if you have any Western comics about anime and manga you’d like to share with me, leave a comment below.
+There are other things I likely overlooked, but if you have any Western comics about anime and manga you’d like to share with me, leave a comment below!
 I may write a follow-up on this, possibly from the other end: anime and manga about American comics and properties.
 Until next time, thank you.